mtmanning93/Reach_reports/README.md

 #### Images

-The images section displays all images related to the report seperately in a thumbnail.
+The images section displays all images related to the report separately in a thumbnail.
 If clicked they open a modal with an enlarged version of the image inside.
-Within the modal users can return via one of the 'x' or 'close' buttons or alternatively clicking outside the modal.
+Within the modal users can return via one of the 'x' or 'close' buttons or alternatively click outside the modal.

 <details>
 <summary>Report Images and Modal Screenshots</summary>